Diabetes in Cats Treatment Plan: Steps and What to Expect

 Diabetes in Cats Treatment Plan: What to Expect

 Cat diabetes can seem overwhelming at first because there is a lot to learn, but it gets easier over time.
-If your cat has been diagnosed with diabetes, your veterinarian will create a treatment plan that involves medication, diet, exercise, and treatment of any other conditions, such as weight reduction for obesity or antibiotics for urinary tract infections
+Unfortunately, cat’s do not follow the ‘textbook’ on diabetes, and there can be a lot of trial and error to figure out the best way to treat your pet.
+Once your pet is diagnosed with diabetes, your veterinarian will likely create a treatment plan that will cover medication, diet, exercise, and treatment of any concurrent condition, such as obesity or a urinary tract infection.

 How to Give a Cat Insulin in 10 Steps